 The World Health Organization estimates that approximately 322 million people – more than 4 percent of the global population – currently live with depression, the most common mental health disorder worldwide.
 Between 2005 and 2015, rates of depression increased by more than 18 percent, and public health experts predict that by the year 2020, depression likely will rank second in the global burden of disease, measured by the number of years lost due to poor health, disability, or early death.

-Often referred to as major depressive disorder in the research or clinical setting, depression is characterized by profound sadness, fatigue, altered sleep and appetite, and feelings of guilt or low self-worth.
+Often referred to as major depressive disorder in the research or clinical setting, depression is often characterized by profound sadness, fatigue, altered sleep and appetite, feelings of guilt or low self-worth, and a loss of interest in things that once were enjoyable.
 The condition is often accompanied by perturbations in metabolic, hormonal, and immune function and inflammatory responses.

 A number of adverse medically and socially significant outcomes are associated with depression, many of which may elicit multigenerational effects due to both genetic and epigenetic influences.
 People who have depression are at greater risk of developing numerous chronic diseases, including cardiovascular disease, type 2 diabetes, cognitive decline, and osteoporosis.
 Part of this increased risk may be mediated by decreased telomere length.
 Findings from multiple studies demonstrate that people with depression have shorter telomeres, which are associated with increased morbidity and mortality.
 In addition, chronic, severe depression that is untreated or accompanied by severe physical complaints is associated with an increased risk of suicide.
 In fact, more than half (56 to 87 percent) of people who commit or attempt suicide have depression.